missionpinball/mpf-docs/displays/widgets/positioning.rst

 7. Widget position rounding
 -------------------------------------------

-Sometimes a center-anchored widget will have an odd number of pixels and receive a position with a half pixel.
+Sometimes a center-anchored or percentage-based widget will end up at a position with a fractional pixel.
 High-resolution displays have no trouble smoothing out partial pixels, but low-resolution displays (like DMDs) may render the widget blurry.

-You can prevent MPF-MC from positioning widgets on partial pixels with the ``round_anchor_x:`` and ``round_anchor_y:`` setting, either locally on a widget or globally on the display.
+You can prevent MPF-MC from positioning widgets on pixel fractions with the ``round_anchor_x:`` and ``round_anchor_y:`` setting, either locally on a widget or globally on the display.
 When present, this setting will force MPF-MC to round fractional anchor positions in the specified direction.